Industry-standard pricing for collectibles since 1963

 How do we determine pricing?

-CDN Publishing takes this data, along with market knowledge and dealer experience, and derives a wholesale price that in theory a paper money dealer would pay another dealer for a given note.
-Importantly, notes with problems, such as tears, pinholes, graffitti, or missing pieces will trade at a discount, sometimes significantly so.
+Greysheet editors analyze this data, along with market knowledge and dealer experience, and derive a wholesale price that, in theory, a dealer would pay another dealer for a given coin.

-The Greensheet wholesale bid prices are for problem-free, clean notes.
-It is expected that retail transactions will take place at a price above the Greensheet wholesale bid price.
+The Greysheet wholesale bid prices are for problem-free, wholesome coins.
+Retail transactions will take place at a price above the Greysheet wholesale bid price.

 What's covered each month?